cartesi/docs/cartesi-rollups/api/json-rpc/sol-input.md

 (called "inputs") from anyone and adds a compound hash to an append-only list (called "input box").
 Each DApp has its own input box.

-The hash that is stored on-chain is composed by hash of the input blob, the block number and hash, the input sender address, and the input index.
+The hash that is stored on-chain is composed by the hash of the input blob, the block number and timestamp, the input sender address, and the input index.

 Data availability is guaranteed by the emission of `InputAdded` events on every successful call to `addInput`.
 This ensures that inputs can be